Super Plates – The Best of the Best Number Plates

-Welcome to our information page for “Super plates”.
 As we head into a more financially stable UK economy, the high end number plates are becoming more and more sought after.
-On current trends, it is reported that the wealthiest 1% will own more than 50% of the world’s wealth by 2016 (source BBC) Historicaly, valuable number plates have been compared with works of art, antique vehicles and even gold!
-No doubt about it, if Super Plates are purchased at the right time they are sure and secure investments..
+On current trends, it is reported that the wealthiest 1% will own more than 50% of the world’s wealth by 2016 (source BBC).
+Historicaly, valuable number plates have been compared with works of art, antique vehicles and even gold!
+No doubt about it, if Super Plates are purchased at the right time they are sure and secure investments.

-A single letter then a number 1 is considered to be the most valuable type of private registration.
-B1 for example is estimated to be worth around £500,000 possibly more!
-A 1 is purposely not valued here as we are told that this is just not for sale, the owner also owns 1 A!
-Many of the single letter/single number combinations (known in the trade as Single-Single’s) are totally unique and can be valued – they are worth what their owner thinks they are!
-You can read about combinations with the number 1 in our dedicated article.
+A single letter followed by a number 1 is considered to be the most valuable type of private registration available.
+B1 for example is estimated to be worth around £500,000, possibly more!
+A1 is purposely not valued here as we are told that this is just not for sale, the owner also owns 1A.
+Many of the single letter/single number combinations (known in the trade as “Single-Single’s”) are totally unique and are worth whatever their owner values them at!
+You can read about combinations with the number 1 on our dedicated Number 1 private plates page.

-Many Single-Single’s make ‘ultimate initials’; 1T for example is good for an “IT” (Information Technology) company, D1 short for Diana, F1 (Formula 1, the owner of this number reportedly turned down an offer of £6,000,000), 3D (Graphics/Design/Animation), 4G (telecomms) could suit businesses in these lucrative sectors.
-H1 looks like Hi, L1 is a Chinese name, V1 & X1 (also L, C, D, M) are letters used as Roman numerals.
+Many Single-Single’s make ‘ultimate initials’; 1T for example is good for an IT (Information Technology) company, D1 short for Diana, F1 (Formula 1, the owner of this number reportedly turned down an offer of £6,000,000), 3D (Graphics/Design/Animation), 4G (telecoms) could suit businesses in these lucrative sectors.
+H1 looks like ‘Hi’, L1 is a Chinese name, V1 & X1 (also L, C, D, M) are letters used as Roman numerals.
 Combinations with 4, 5, 6, 8, are also highly valued.

-Letter and Number Substitutions
+Letter and Number Substitutions on Number Plates

 A = 4, B = 8, E = 3, G = 6, L = 1 or 2, P = 9, Q = 0, R = 2 or 12, S = 5, T = 7, U = 11, Y = 7.

 It is much easier to use a number in place of a letter.
-Here are some examples;
+Here are some examples:

 1 = L or I, 2 = Z or R, 3 = E or B, 4 = A, 5 = S, 6 = G, 7 = T, 8 = B, 9 = J or g, 12 = R, 13 = B.

-Here are some examples of how these substitutions work in practice;
+Here are some examples of how these substitutions work in practice: